 If your data uses HXL hashtags, then the Quick Charts tool can automatically create customizable graphs and key figures to help you highlight the most important aspects of your dataset.
 Quick Charts require the following:

-- The first resource in your dataset (stored on HDX or remotely) must have HXL hashtags.
+- At least one resource in your dataset (stored on HDX or remotely) must have HXL hashtags.

 - That dataset must have the HDX category tag ‘HXL’ (not to be confused with the actual HXL hashtags).